TN Nation: Titans ready to open up the season in Denver on MNF

 Casey will be ready to go, but he’ll need help if the Broncos want to stop the rest of the Titans’ offense.
 Quarterback Ryan Tannehill feels comfortable in year two and his toy chest is deep with wide receivers AJ Brown, Corey Davis and Adam Humphries.
 Tannehill has also built some chemistry with tight end Jonnu Smith, who is poised to have a breakout season.

-The Titans will get their first look at new kicker Stephen Gostkowski, who looks to be 100% healthy after coming off of hip surgery this past season.
-Also, wide receiver Kalif Raymond has earned a big role on special teams, being named the starting kick and punt returner.
+The Titans will also get their first look at new kicker Stephen Gostkowski, who looks to be 100 percent healthy, coming off of hip surgery this past season.
+And wide receiver Kalif Raymond has earned a big role on special teams, being named the starting kick and punt returner.

 The Titans and Broncos start the season Monday night in Denver, kick-off set for 9:20 pm (CT).